 Positioned at the beginning of the MBA, Fundamentals of Leadership encourages you to think about the nature of what you will study over the whole Program.
 It also encourages you to explore and develop personal skills central to leadership.
 By exploring self-awareness, and developing a personal leadership philosophy students will be well placed to broaden their understanding of other individuals and social groups at work.

 Course Coordinator: Dr Chad Habel

 The full timetable of all activities for this course can be accessed from Course Planner.

 At the conclusion of this course, students should be able to:

-Undertake a process of personal transformation through the development of a wide array of leadership skills
+3. Undertake a process of professional leadership transformation through the development of a wide array of strategic leadership skills.

-4 Propose ‘safe-to-fail’ experiments designed to help understand systems, themselves, and others and guide the way towards more effective leadership 5 Gain and develop insights on self and others in a workplace context and ask deep, probing questions and provide courageous feedback to colleagues that helps them to learn 6 Identify, source, evaluate, interpret and analyse both primary and secondary data to inform small scale research task
+4. Gain and develop insights on self and others in a workplace context and ask deep, probing questions and provide courageous feedback to colleagues that helps them to learn.

 University Graduate Attributes